Dr.Fone - System Repair (iOS)

 Fix 5: Restart Your iPhone

-Step 1: Press and hold the Power (Side) button and either Volume button simultaneously until the “Slide to power off” slider appears.
-Then, proceed with sliding it to turn your iPhone completely off.
+Step 1: Press and hold the Side button and either the Volume Up or Volume Down button simultaneously until the power-off slider appears.
+Drag the "Slide to power off" slider to the right and wait approximately 10–15 seconds for the device to shut down completely.

 Fix 6: Reset All Settings